hydephp/develop/docs/getting-started/front-matter.md

 ## Front matter syntax

-Here is a quick reference of the syntax Hyde uses and expects:
+Here's a refresher on Yaml, and a quick reference of the syntax Hyde uses and expects:

 ```markdown
 ---